 That said, to try the technology, I performed eight ECGs over the course of three days.
 All but the one I attempted after swimming showed a normal sinus rhythm, and also listed my average heart rate.
 In the initial process to set-up the feature—which happens via the Health app—Apple does explain that being wet or sweaty can compromise the quality of the recording and lead to inconclusive results, which explains my swimming snafu.

 A sense of rhythm

 If you remember your high school biology, the atriums are the top two chambers of the heart, while the ventricles are the bigger, bottom two.
 Atrial fibrillation is a problem with the squeezing motion of the atriums.
-“It’s almost tremulous and shaking—it’s not a cohesive unit that squeezes together,” explains Suzanne Steinbaum, a cardiologist who focuses on women’s heart health at The Mount Sinai Hospital.
+“It’s almost tremulous and shaking—it’s not a cohesive unit that squeezes together,” explains Suzanne Steinbaum, who directs the women’s cardiovascular prevention, health and wellness program at The Mount Sinai Hospital.
 “And so what happens is, as it circulates, blood can pool in that atrium, and when blood pools, it clots.”
 That clot could cause a stroke, so an ECG test that can help screen for atrial fibrillation has an obvious advantage.

 And there lies the life-saving potential of this gadget, and other home ECG tests.
 “If we can detect atrial fibrillation—which is a major cause of stroke in the US—before patients end up with a stroke, it could be very, very helpful,” says Adam Skolnick, a cardiologist with NYU Langone Health.
 A device that someone frequently has on them and screens for that is useful, because the condition isn’t always something a patient feels.